dwgnr/ki-zentrum.github.io/_pages/cluster.md

     - If you are using PyTorch or TensorFlow, you may have chosen a CPU-only installation.
         - See the official installation procedures of [PyTorch](https://pytorch.org/get-started/locally/) and [TensorFlow](https://www.tensorflow.org/install/pip) for the correct way of installing with GPU support.
     - In other cases, CUDA or CUDA-related libraries may be missing on the host.
 Ensure you have the required module(s) loaded in the correct version (e.g. CUDA, cuDNN, etc.).
+    - For information regarding GPU usage monitoring please refer to our [User Guide](user-guide/#working-with-nvidia-gpus).
-- **I received an error message like `RuntimeError: CUDA Out of memory`.**
+- **I received an error message similar to `RuntimeError: CUDA Out of memory`.**
-    - The error indicates that your allocated GPU does not have enough memory (VRAM) to execute the current task.
+    - The error indicates that your allocated GPU does not have enough main memory to execute the current task.
-    - One of the most common causes of the `CUDA out of memory` error is using a batch size that's too large.
-Try reducing your batch size and see if that helps.
+    - Common causes of the `CUDA out of memory` error are the use of too large batch sizes or loading the model in full precision (`float32`), even though it is intended to be executed in half precision (`fp16`).
+Try reducing your batch size and/or converting your model/data to lower precision data types.
+    - For information regarding GPU usage monitoring please refer to our [User Guide](user-guide/#working-with-nvidia-gpus).